ywamsendai/ywamsendai-wiki/docs/ywam/commitments.md

 --------- | --------- | ---------
 **YWAM Sendai Functioning** | 7 hours (20% of time) | All scheduled meetings, weekly worship and training, weekly intercession, role-related work, etc.
 **Ministry** | 28 hours (80% of time) | Event prep, kokubuncho, DTS/school prep, meeting Japanese people, prayer walking, evangelism, etc.
-**Language Study** | Up to 14 hours (50% of ministry) | For all new non-Japanese speaking staff: up to 50% of ministry time studying the Japanese language for up to 2 years, working towards achieving JLPT N2 – leaving at least 14 hours for ministry
+**Language Study** | Up to 14 hours (50% of ministry) | For all new non-Japanese speaking staff: up to 50% of ministry time studying the Japanese language for around 1 year – leaving at least 14 hours for ministry.
+(This does not apply to those here short-term or those looking to transition out of YWAM Japan.)

 ## Be Wise with Money!